cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Visible

 Customers should see the upgrade before they are asked.
-Visual prompts do most of the selling without staff having to explain.
+Visual prompts do most of the selling without staff needing to explain.

 Optional